Thelonious Monk

 For me, his various talents are displayed best on the quartet and

-quintet recordings.
-But in my heart I think of everything of his as
+quintet recordings, but in my heart I think of everything of his as

 a five star record: pick up anything with his name on it (except